JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 When configuring a VCS root for DVCS, you need to specify the branch name to be used as the default one.
 The default branch has special meaning:
 * It is a fallback branch to use when the branch is not specified or the specified branch is not included by the branch specification (for example, when someone just clicks on the __Run__ button without selecting a branch).
-* It can be used when displaying sequences of builds and changes and reaching the moment of the branch creation (see "[Exclude default branch changes from other branches](configuring-vcs-settings.md)" option).
+* It can be used when displaying sequences of builds and changes and reaching the moment of the branch creation.
 * The default branch allows using different branches in different VCS roots (for example, if one of the roots is Git and another is Mercurial) and in different builds when they are linked by a snapshot dependency.
 When the top chain build is triggered in the default branch, all its dependencies will be built in their respective default branches as well.

-It is possible to [disable builds in the default branch](configuring-vcs-settings.md) if you only need to build branches matched by the branch specification.
-Unless disabled, the default branch is always implicitly included into the branch specification.
+Unless disabled via a [branch filter](branch-filter.md), the default branch is always implicitly included into the branch specification.
 In the TeamCity UI the default branch is marked with the darker background of the branch marker.

 ## My branches